 - Data management

 The protocol can then be used as a reference to apply to the Health Research Authority (HRA) and NHS Research Ethics Committee through the IRAS (Integrated Research Application System) application form.
-More information on applying to the HRA and Research Ethics Committee can be found through the above links or on our website here.
+More information on applying to the HRA and Research Ethics Committee can be found through the above links or on our REC application page.